instedd/surveda/README.md

 If you don't want to use Intercom, you can simply omit `INTERCOM_APP_ID` or set it to `''`.

 To test the feature in development, add the `INTERCOM_APP_ID` variable and its value to the `environment` object inside the `app` service in `docker-compose.yml`.

+## InSTEDD's url shortener

+Surveda uses InSTEDD's [shorter](https://github.com/instedd/shorter) for sending urls to respondents when web-mobile mode is used.

+Is necessary to configure an api-key in surveda to use this service.
+If no api-key is provided, surveda works fine but full-urls are sent to respondents

+For editing/creating a new api-key:
+1. Go to AWS console
+2. Go to API Gateway service
+3. Select Usage-Plans
+4. Select "Surveda Shorter" plan
+5. Edit or create under "API Keys" tab